university-of-southern-maine-physics/labjack-controller/README.md

 ## An Easy Python Wrapper for LJM to Just Take Data Already

-This is a package designed to make streaming data from [LabJack](https://labjack.com/) devices easy.
+This is a package designed to make streaming data from [LabJack](https://labjack.com/) T-series devices easy.
 ## Device Compatibility

 + T7 and T7 Pro
 + T4
-+ Digit-series devices

 ## Requirements